HannaMussa/memorygame/README.md

 <details>
 <summary>Click here to view the Future Features </summary>

-There are several features that can be implememted in the future.
+There are several features that can be implemented in the future.

 - **Sound Effects**
   Add sound effects for card flips, matches, mismatches to increase interactivity.